 NVQ fees vary between courses and institutions.
 For instance, a level 4 NVQ Diploma in Business and Administration from the Open University costs £2,200, while a level 5 NVQ in Management from Kirklees College will only set you back £1,500.

 The Scottish equivalent to an NVQ is a Scottish Vocational Qualification (SVQ).

 Where can I get more advice?

-- Open days - find out more about the courses on offer, while getting a feel for whether the university is right for you.
-Get your questions answered by academics, current students and alumni.
+- Open days - find out more about a course while getting a feel for the university.
+Use this opportunity to have your questions answered by lecturers, students and alumni.

-- UCAS - visit the home of undergraduate applications for more details on the process and to find out about their higher education exhibitions.
+- UCAS - visit the hub of undergraduate applications for more details on the process of getting into university.